 With business expenses, this can be tricky because there are certain things you absolutely need in order to do what you do.
 A website.
 Office space.
 Software.
 Hardware.
 And so on.

 But there’s often a fine line between spending money on what you need and wasting your money on extras that are nice-to-have but not necessary.
-Here are the more common things WordPress business owners shouldn’t waste money on until it’s absolutely critical to their operation:
+Here are the more common things WordPress agency owners shouldn’t waste money on until it’s absolutely critical to their operation:

 1. Office Space